As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 New Mexico

 General contractors must be licensed by the state to work in New Mexico.
-There are multiple classifications of contractors licenses issued by the New Mexico Department of Regulation and Licensing.
+The New Mexico Department of Regulation and Licensing issues multiple contractor license classifications.
 These include GB-2 Residential and GB-98 General Building.

 You’ll need to show proof of four years of experience.
 You can substitute up to two years of education for experience.
 You must pass a trade exam, as well as a business and law exam.